easycoder/easycoder.github.io/resources/codex/md/install.md

 Now go to your browser and type ~code:localhost:8000~ into the address bar.
 Hit ~code:Enter~.
 The Codex should start up.

+## Installation on a regular PC using Python 3 ##
+In this case, use the ~rest.py~ script to run a local webserver on any port you choose.

 ## Installation on a server ##
 Download the Codex archive into the root of your website.